What to Do After a Drowning Accident

 - Work schedules of attendant lifeguards, if applicable

-- Interviews with family members, witnesses, or those at the pool when the accident occured
+- Interviews with family members, witnesses, or those at the pool when the accident occurred

 - Results of a pool safety and surveillance inspection, including a water clarity reading